GENERAL TRAFFIC AND PARKING REGULATIONS

-Pursuant to the provisions of Chapter 105, Section 37-105-1 and Section 37-105-3, Mississippi Code of 1972, the Board of Trustees of State Institutions of Higher Learning hereby enacts the rules and regulations for vehicles, motorcycles and bicycles on the campus and grounds of The University of Southern Mississippi, Hattiesburg, Miss.
+Pursuant to the provisions of Chapter 105, Section 37-105-1 and Section 37-105-3, Mississippi Code of 1972, the Board of Trustees of State Institutions of Higher Learning hereby enacts the rules and regulations for vehicles, motorcycles and bicycles on the grounds of The University of Southern Mississippi campuses.

 Parking registration is an individual responsibility.
 Parking permits are issued to individuals, and ownership is nontransferable.
 By obtaining a permit, the permit holder agrees to become familiar with and abide by the rules and regulations.
 Parking permits must be properly displayed 24 hours a day.
 (See parking regulations, Section 4, subparagraph 4.2.)

-Southern Miss assumes no liability for damages, including flood damage or loss to any vehicle or vehicle contents while parked or in operation on university property.
-Southern Miss does not guarantee a parking space, nor does purchasing a parking permit guarantee a parking space.
+The University assumes no liability for damages, including flood damage or loss to any vehicle or vehicle contents while parked or in operation on University property.
+The University does not guarantee a parking space, nor does purchasing a parking permit guarantee a parking space.
 Campus parking spaces are zoned, and eligibility to park in a particular parking zone is determined by where the permit holder resides.

-Visitors are always welcome to The University of Southern Mississippi campus.
+Visitors are always welcome to The University of Southern Mississippi campuses.
 The Department of Parking Management wants you to have a safe and enjoyable visit to our campus.
-Visitors must obtain a visitor pass before parking.
+Visitors must obtain a visitor’s pass before parking.

-Southern Miss is authorized to boot, tow or impound, at the owner’s expense, any vehicle that has been issued four or more parking citations in an academic year (paid or unpaid).
-Booting or towing a vehicle is also authorized in the following cases: a vehicle is issued two parking citations for not displaying a DPM parking permit, a vehicle is inoperable or appears to be abandoned, a vehicle is obstructing traffic, a vehicle is parked in a fire lane or near a fire hydrant, a vehicle is parked illegally in any reserved space, a vehicle is parked illegally in a handicap/handicapped curb cut (wheelchair ramp) space or falsifying/altering of a permit/handicapped placard, a vehicle is parked in a No Parking Tow Zone, a vehicle is parked in a Service Zone without the required DPM permit, or a vehicle is parked on sidewalk/grounds.
-(See penalties, Section 7, subparagraph 7.4, 7.5 and 7.7.)
+TOWING/BOOTINGThe University is authorized to boot, tow or impound, at the owner’s expense, any vehicle that has been issued four or more parking citations in an academic year (paid or unpaid).
+Booting or towing a vehicle is also authorized in the following cases: a vehicle is issued two parking citations for not displaying a DPM parking permit; a vehicle is inoperable or appears to be abandoned; a vehicle is obstructing traffic; a vehicle is parked in a fire lane or near a fire hydrant; a vehicle is parked illegally in any reserved space; a vehicle is parked illegally in a handicap/handicapped curb cut (wheelchair ramp) space or falsifying/altering of a permit/handicapped placard; a vehicle is parked in a No Parking Tow Away area; a vehicle is parked in a Service area without the required DPM permit; or a vehicle is parked on sidewalk/grounds.
+(See penalties, Section 7, subparagraph 7.3, 7.4, 7.6 and 7.10.)